glotzerlab/signac-flow/CONTRIBUTING.md

 ### Code Style

-Code submitted to the signac project must adhere to the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/) with the exception that lines may have up to 100 characters.
+Code submitted to the signac-flow project must adhere to the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/) with the exception that lines may have up to 100 characters.

 We recommend to use [flake8](http://flake8.pycqa.org/en/latest/) and [autopep8](https://pypi.org/project/autopep8/) to find and fix any code style issues prior to committing and pushing.